 How to use Nginx reverse proxy virtual domain on Windows 10

 Sometimes we need to access our web projects running on local environments by domain names.
-We can use Nginx reverse proxy virtual domain, then we can use configured domain names to visit our local projects.
+We can reverse proxy a virtual domain by Nginx.
+Then we can use configured domain names to visit our local projects.

 Downloading Nginx for Windows